PGBSNH20/spaceparkv2-mazdak-orhan/Documentation/ApiDocumentation.md

 ![image](https://github.com/PGBSNH20/spaceparkv2-mazdak-orhan/blob/Dev/Documentation/CreateSpaceport.png)

 - When you have successfully created a spaceport, then it should be added into the database which we run inside a docker container.
 - Next step is to add a traveller and his/hers spaceship that has to be less than 15m in Length.
-It should look like this.
 If you need to get the Id for Spaceport, then there is a GET method inside Spaceport section where you can find the ID of ALL listed Spaceports:

 ![image](https://github.com/PGBSNH20/spaceparkv2-mazdak-orhan/blob/Dev/Documentation/GetAllSpaceports.png)